myurioka/barrage/README.md

 ### How to play (Control)

--   Mouse Operation : Ship Moving
+-   Mouse move : Ship Moving
--   Space key : Operates & Shooting
+-   Mouse click : Operates & Shooting start / stop
 -   Special mode: If you don't shoot for a while.

 ### Requirement